mpmckenna8/sdparks/README.md

 For dissolve of parks on the

 ogr2ogr ogrparkies.shp /Users/matthewmckenna/Documents/job/greeninfo/sdParks/parks/sdParks.shp -dialect sqlite -sql "SELECT ST_Union(geometry), UNIT_NAME FROM sdParks GROUP BY UNIT_NAME"

+SQL query to get the distances to parks in ascending order from a point, in the example around SF.
+    select unit_name, ST_Distance( geom ,ST_GeomFromText('POINT(-122.3521 37.122)')) from parkspoly order by st_distance;

+// Timespent

+1.5 hours (8/15) Initial opening of files and looking through them + research into relevant comparison web apps and examining how they work.
+2.5 hours (8/17) Converting .shp files into more internet friendly .geojson files and integrating my data into bootleaf.
+Learning how all the things in this version of bootleaf are working
+1.5 hours (8/18)  Looking into ways to optimize performance for the data I have and the needs of the app.
+Trying out topojson for the parks polygons and that works ok but I could also try the